elmastudio/aino-blocks/README.md

 ### Changelog
 =======

+### 1.9.1
+Enhance: Gradient background for Flexbox Item block.
+Bugfix: Flexbox issue in header in editor view.

 ### 1.9.0
 New: Icon block (sinple first version, block will be improved in future updates).
 New: Profile Image block (Author block child).